Eagle's Flight

 Leaders don’t always know for certain that the approach they are taking is the right one, but a key element of conviction is that they believe that it is.
 However, belief can’t stand alone when building conviction.
 It’s not enough to just feel that something is a good idea; it has to be backed up with knowledge, passion, and purpose.
 Without the belief that a new, different future is possible, conviction can fall flat.
 Leaders must believe that the untested, unproven, untried approach will work because they can visualize its success.
 Belief is the visionary element of conviction.

-Proceed with Conviction
+Proceed With Conviction

 All four of these elements are necessary for conviction in leadership.
 Without one, the others can falter.
 The combination of knowledge, passion, purpose, and belief is a powerful one, and the leaders who master it will drive organizations to success.
 When a leader shows conviction that they’ve chosen the best course of action, they create certainty in everyone who follows them and allow them to absorb this belief and the accompanying emotional state.
 The next time you find yourself in a position of leading change in your organization, ask yourself if you have the knowledge, passion, purpose, and belief to inspire others to follow you.